AndorkaDominik/SimpleClock/README.md

 ## Usage

 Once the application is running, you will see the current time displayed in a 12-hour format with AM/PM indicators.
 The time updates every second.

-## Code Overview

-Here's a brief overview of the key parts of the code: